Plan An Epic Party With Kalamazoo’s Only LEGO® Store

 Find their store at 1926 Whites Road- just next door to Little Chick Shoe Shop.

-How Does Selling or Trading LEGO® Sets Work?
+Selling and Trading LEGO® Sets at BAM

 Bricks & Minifigs welcomes guests to trade in their new and used LEGO® sets for either cash or store credit: